 - Fall Courses: Each course will have one SYNC section available for registration.
 We remain focused on protecting the health and safety of our whole community, and ensuring that we deliver an excellent semester through remote learning.
 All Fall term classes, lectures, and course events will be offered online.
 We are also making a remote access guarantee, which will allow every one of our students to complete all academic requirements remotely, including final exams/assessments.

 - Winter Courses: Each course with have one SYNC section available for registration starting August 4th.
 There will also be an INPER section for some courses which will remain closed for registration for now.
 In-person delivery is subject to adjustments imposed by public health requirements for physical distancing.
 As the COVID-19 situation evolves, we hope to safely offer more in-person experiences in the Winter term.
-To allow every one of our students to complete all academic requirements, including final exams/assessments, without delaying their graduation we will extend the remote access guarantee for the 2021 Winter term.
+Winter 2021 plans are in development and more information will be posted as those planning processes are completed.

 - Most formal classes begin the week of September 8, 2020